y3ssirz/y3-shell/README.md

 # y3-shell
-The project is on hold. .
+this project is a configuration made for hyprland, only tested on arch linux. the project is currently on pause.